carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/editor-window.md

 - `Show Data`: Show the **Intelligence Data** in JSON format.
 - `Clear Data`: Clear all the **Intelligence Data**.

-With the File Menu Toolbar, you can edit the **Intelligence Data** directly in JSON format using your Text Editor, then import it into the Intelligence Asset:
+With the File Menu Toolbar, you can edit the **Intelligence Data** directly in JSON format using your Text Editor, then import it into the **Intelligence Asset**:

 ![[Attachments/UtilityIntelligence/Animations/JSONEditing.gif|Attachments/UtilityIntelligence/Animations/JSONEditing.gif]]